Text2Model: Text-based Model Induction for Zero-shot Image Classification: Experiments

-Table \ref{tab:cub_descriptions} shows the results for the CUB dataset with easy and hard tasks.
-To better understand the results, we would like to consider an important distinction between our class representation approach and the approach of previous work.
-Previous \textit{fixed representation} approaches wish to learn class representations that are useful across classification tasks.
-In contrast, in our approach class representations are \textit{task-specific}.
-For easy tasks, adjusting the class representation to the task is less important, as the input signal already contains sufficient signal to make accurate classification.
-In contrast, in hard tasks a model would need more flexibility in class representation in order to focus on the few existing discriminative features of the input examples.
-Indeed, as demonstrated in Table \ref{tab:cub_descriptions}, in the easy tasks our model is superior on the seen classes, but is outperformed by the GAN-based baselines on unseen classes.
-In contrast, for the hard classes, where task-specific class representation is more valuable, our model is superior on both seen and unseen classes.
+\textbf{Results:} Table \ref{tab:descriptions} presents the classification accuracy obtained using class descriptions, for the AWA, SUN, and BABLE datasets.
+T2M-HN outperforms all baselines.
+Figure \ref{fig:cub_results} shows the results for the CUB dataset with easy and hard tasks.
+To better understand the results, consider an important distinction between our approach and previous \textit{shared-representation} approaches.
+These approaches aim to learn class representations that would generalize to new classification tasks.
+In contrast, our approach aims to build task-specific representations and classifiers.
+For easy tasks, task-dependent representation may not be important because the input contains a sufficient signal for accurate classification.
+In contrast, in hard tasks, a model would benefit from task-dependent representation to focus on the few existing discriminative features of the input examples.
+Indeed, as demonstrated in Figure \ref{fig:cub_results}, in the easy tasks, although our model is superior on the seen classes, it is outperformed by the GAN-based baselines on unseen classes.
+In contrast, for the hard tasks, where task-specific class representation is more valuable, our model is superior on both seen and unseen classes.